 The FreshLink Ambassador (FLA) Model was developed through funding from the CDC as the core research of the Prevention Research Center for Healthy Neighborhoods over a 5-year period 2014 - 2019.
-During the development of the intervention, we piloted the approach in 2016 and fully implemented the program in 2017 and 2018 at farmers' markets in Cleveland, Ohio.
-The results of the program are explained in a series of publications.
+During the development of the intervention, the pilot program launched in 2016, and the program was fully implemented at farmers' markets in Cleveland, Ohio in 2017 and 2018.
+The results of the program are detailed in a series of publications.

 In 2017 and 2018, trained FreshLink Ambassadors reached more than 3,500 potential farmers’ market customers.
-Outreach was targeted in neighborhoods where 30% or more of the residents received SNAP and that were located within one mile of a farmers' market that had a SNAP incentive program.
+Outreach was targeted in neighborhoods that were located within one mile of a farmers' market that had a SNAP incentive program, and where 30% or more of the residents received SNAP.
 The peer-to-peer marketing approach effectively reached key target populations.
-Over half of the people reached by a FreshLink Ambassador had never shopped at a farmers’ market, were SNAP beneficiaries, and had children under 18 years old in their household.
-Overall, farmers' markets paired with a FreshLink Ambassador had greater improvements in SNAP sales compared to farmers' markets without a FreshLink Ambassador.
-On average, farmers' markets with a FreshLink Ambassador had a 6% increase in SNAP sales in year-to-year comparisons.
+More than half of the people reached by a FreshLink Ambassador were SNAP beneficiaries, and had children under 18 years old in their household, but had never shopped at a farmers’ market.
+Overall, farmers' markets supported by a FreshLink Ambassador had greater improvements in SNAP sales compared to farmers' markets without the support of FreshLink Ambassador.
+On average, farmers' markets with a FreshLink Ambassador had generated a 6% increase in SNAP sales in year-to-year comparisons.